 Answers to Your Questions About Bankruptcy in Wisconsin

 Are you facing overwhelming debt and contemplating bankruptcy?
 There is a great deal of misinformation when it comes to the bankruptcy process.
-With more than 14 years of experience as a Milwaukee bankruptcy attorney, I understand that in these tough economic times, many people are forced to examine their debt relief options.
+With 20 years of experience as a Milwaukee bankruptcy attorney, I understand that in these tough economic times, many people are forced to examine their debt relief options.
 No matter your situation, I can help you regain a sense of hope and show you how to take legal action to resolve your financial difficulties.
 My law office has been able to help thousands of men and women throughout the state of Wisconsin find hope in the midst of a difficult situation.
 I take a caring approach to every new case, I inform my clients of all of their debt relief options, and many times I am able to help them avoid bankruptcy altogether.
 If a client does decide to file bankruptcy, my team walks them through the process step-by-step, helps them decide which chapter to file, and assists with all of the necessary paperwork.

 I truly enjoy helping others.
 Nothing makes me happier than being able to help my clients regain financial freedom.
 That's why I offer my credit restoration program free of charge after bankruptcy.
 This groundbreaking program has allowed many of my clients to begin earning strong credit scores immediately after filing bankruptcy.
 My goal is to educate and inform my clients so that they are able to make the best decision for themselves and their families.
 Here are some of the most common questions I am asked about the bankruptcy process: